sopra-fs23-group-32/SoPra23_Server/README.md

 -   Guides: http://spring.io/guides
     -   Building a RESTful Web Service: http://spring.io/guides/gs/rest-service/
     -   Building REST services with Spring: https://spring.io/guides/tutorials/rest/

-## Setup this Template with your IDE of choice
-Download your IDE of choice (e.g., [IntelliJ](https://www.jetbrains.com/idea/download/), [Visual Studio Code](https://code.visualstudio.com/), or [Eclipse](http://www.eclipse.org/downloads/)).
-Make sure Java 17 is installed on your system (for Windows, please make sure your `JAVA_HOME` environment variable is set to the correct version of Java).

 ### IntelliJ
 1. File -> Open... -> SoPra server template
 2. Accept to import the project as a `gradle project`
 3. To build right click the `build.gradle` file and choose `Run Build`
 ### VS Code
 The following extensions can help you get started more easily:
 -   `vmware.vscode-spring-boot`